-Most probably without Lawrence Durrell’s flaming fan letter on his first published book, Henry V. Miller would never have gained worldwide fame.
-As he would never have written The Colossus of Marousi.
-As he would never have travelled to Greece.
-As he would not have received Durrell’s invitation to visit him on his beloved island Corfu at The White House in Kalami.
-But let’s start from scratch!
+Without Lawrence Durrell’s flaming fan mail about his first published book, Henry V. Miller may never have gained worldwide fame as he wouldn’t have written The Colossus of Marousi.
+He wouldn’t have travelled to Greece.
+He wouldn’t have received Durrell’s invitation to visit him on his beloved island Corfu at The White House.

-In Paris throughout the 1930s Henry V. Miller wrote and published Tropic of Cancer.
-The novel was banned for obscenity in Britain and America, but Lawrence Durrell managed to get hold of a copy in Corfu – and shot off an admiring and enthusiastic letter to Miller who replied: ‘Your letter is so vivid, so keen, that I am curious to know if you are not a writer yourself’.
-This exchange, in 1935, marked the beginning of a lifetime friendship between the two.
+In Paris in the 1930s, Henry V. Miller wrote and published Tropic of Cancer.
+The novel was banned for obscenity in Britain and America, but Lawrence Durrell managed to get hold of a copy in Corfu – and after reading it, shot off an admiring and enthusiastic letter to Miller who replied: ‘Your letter is so vivid, so keen, that I am curious to know if you are not a writer yourself’.
+This exchange, in 1935, marked the beginning of a lifetime friendship between the two men.

 ‘Durrell, and Nancy his wife, were like a couple of dolphins; they practically lived in the water.’

-Henry V. Miller loved the atmosphere at The White House and stayed even after Lawrence and Nancy had left due to the on-going war.
-Accompanied by Lawrence’s mother Margret he enjoyed the quietness and peace and sea in the Kalami bay.
-As you can do nowadays.
-Maybe reading one of his or Durrell’s books out on the rocks where Miller and Durrell used to sit after their swims and chat on life and literature.
-Naked.
+Henry V. Miller loved the atmosphere at The White House and stayed even after Lawrence and Nancy had left due to encroachment of War World Two in 1939.
+Accompanied by Lawrence’s sister, Margo, he stayed on and enjoyed the quietness, peace and sea of Kalami bay.
+Just as you can do nowadays.
+Maybe reading one of his or the Durrell’s brother’s books, sitting out on the rocks where Miller and Durrell used to sit after their swims and chat on life and literature.
+Quite often naked!